HackRU/frontend/README.md

 *If you're a dev, make sure you read the* [contribution guidelines](./CONTRIBUTING.md) and the [Redux walkthrough](./ROAD_TO_REDUX.md)

 1. After cloning in and [setting up a feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), get `nvm` in your computer.
 Use something like `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash`.
 Don't forget to source your `.bashrc` afterwards.
 2.  `nvm install 10` to get the stable release of Node.
 Double check with `node -v`.
 Then install all the dependencies listed in `package.json` using `npm install`.
+You should also have `aws` installed; Please only use `sudo pip install awscli`;
 3. You should have a `.env` in the project root and a `config_resume.js` somewhere in `src`.
 These are purposely listed in the `.gitignore`, and you'll have to acquire them separately.  (ask Heman or any of the others listed above)
-4. Check things out by starting the server: `sh ec2-run.sh`.
+4. Check things out by starting the server: `npm start`.
 Someone will probably tell you the test login/pw combo in person.
 Don't share it with people outside of RND.

 ## Example Uses (why care)